-- The impact of the seasonal factors on facilitating the economic and efficient utilisation of the infrastructure - The need to improve the cost-reflectivity of reserve prices - 1.6 In addition to considering the responses to this consultation, we are required to consider the positions of directly connected Member States countries and the other national regulatory authority.
-This is outlined at paragraphs 2.6 and 2.7.
+- The need to avoid cross-subsidisation between network users and to enhance cost-reflectivity of reserve prices - Situations of physical and contractual congestion - The impact on cross-border flows - The impact of the seasonal factors on facilitating the economic and efficient utilisation of the infrastructure - The need to improve the cost-reflectivity of reserve prices - 1.6 Article 13 of the TAR NC sets limits on the multiplier factors which may be applied: - a) Quarterly and monthly capacity products to have a multiplier of no more than 1.5 - b) Daily and within-day capacity products to have a multiplier no higher than 3 - 1.7 In addition to considering the responses to this consultation, we are required to consider the positions of directly connected Member States countries and the other national regulatory authority.
+This is outlined at paragraphs 2.7 and 2.8.